tpwo/pyzet/docs/README.md

 ## More interaction with Git repo

 Pyzet ships with a few commands that make it easier to interact with a Git repo.
-However, the work is always done by Git executable itself -- pyzet just calls it with the correct parameters.
+The work is always done by Git executable itself -- pyzet calls it with the correct parameters.

-The simplest command is `pyzet status` -- it just runs `git status` in your ZK repo:
+The simplest command is `pyzet status` -- it runs `git status` in your ZK repo:

     $ pyzet status